FREE CONSULTATION

 Six step sequential IMAGE SEO framework workflow diagram for web content managers

-Most guides list tips.
-This framework gives you a system.
-The IMAGE acronym represents six sequential steps that maximize visual search visibility across all five Google surfaces.
+Most guides hand you a list of tips.
+This is a system instead, six sequential steps, spelling out IMAGE, that together push visibility across all five Google surfaces.

 On page image SEO optimization criteria checklist before upload technical parameters layout